Introduction

 Finally, we can have a quick look at our data by plotting some nice extracted ion chromatograms (EICs) for all feature groups:

-plotChroms(fGroups, colourBy = "fGroups", showFGroupRect = FALSE, showPeakArea = TRUE,
+plotChroms(fGroups, groupBy = "fGroups", showFGroupRect = FALSE, showPeakArea = TRUE,

 EICParams = getDefEICParams(topMost = 1), showLegend = FALSE)